Skip to main content

 Note that scrubbing values may be constrained when the cursor reaches the edge of a display.
 To prevent this, enable 'Infinite Scrubbing' in the Preferences window.

-Set Multiple Controls
+Set Double2/Double3 Controls

 For Control Rows with multiple Controls, hold Option/Alt when scrubbing or committing values to affect all Controls at the same time.